-Specifically, includes images of the antennas, but not the operators.
-There is no need or intention to process and store the context of the project.
-CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating
+operators.
+There is no need or intention to process and store identification data like name, surname, contact details etc. Security Requirements CERTH collected only the necessary data for research aims, in the context of the project.
+CERTH applied technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
+In addition, the security system has been periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.